moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 In the initiation of a session both client and server must perform negotiation in order to agree upon a variety of details before media can move in any direction:

-* Is the client authenticated and subsequently authorised to initiate a connection?
+* Is the client authenticated and subsequently authorized to initiate a connection?
 * What media is available, and for each what are the parameters such as codec, bitrate, and resolution etc?
 * Can media move bi-directionally, or is it unidirectional only?